4 days in Banff: Ultimate Itinerary to see the Canadian Rockies

 How could we end our trip without catching a sunset?
 So our last stop was this lookout point which makes for an amazing sunset point.
 From the parking lot, it’s an easy walk and leads up to the lookout point overlooking Banff.
 It was one of our most memorable sunset experiences.

 And that’s all for this itinerary!
 I really hope this itinerary is able to help you better prepare for your Banff trip.
-I cannot explain in words how I feel about Banff because its beauty is just incredible.
+I cannot explain in words how I feel about Banff Itinerary because its beauty is just incredible.
 So, I really wish you all get a chance to visit and have the best time here.
 Thanks for reading this blog!

 Here’s another important planning guide if you are planning to canoe at the Lake Louise.